-We all hate pop-ups, aren’t we?
+We all hate pop-ups, don’t we?
 Especially those pop-ups that try to sell you something.
+CCleaner was one of the best PC cleaners on the market and it was completely free.

 However, if you just installed CCleaner 5.44 (or a later version) on your Windows PC, you’d probably come across this “CCleaner Summer Sale” pop-up, like this:

 Well, you are not alone.
 There are many other CCleaner users seeing this same commercial “offer”.
-Take a look at this thread from Piriform Forum.
+Take a look at this thread from the Piriform Forum.

 Note: Piriform (the maker of CCleaner) was acquired by Avast back in 2017.

-Since then, CCleaner has been through some major changes such as pricing structure. it’s a no-brainer that Avast is trying to monetize this free program, to the best they can.
+Since then, CCleaner has been through some major changes such as pricing structure. it’s a no-brainer that Avast is trying to monetize this free program, to the best it can.

 My gut tells me this somewhat intrusive pop-up is part of their monetization efforts, which is totally fine from a business’s perspective.